symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 - Rather than using the now-loaded terms *seniors* and *the elderly*, use *older adults* or *retirees*, or, even better, specify the age of the person or people you’re writing about.
 - Avoiding describing older adults with patronizing adjectives such as *feisty, spry, sweet, little, feeble, eccentric, senile, grandmotherly,* etc. Do not describe someone as “80 years *young*.”
 - Refer to individuals living in nursing homes as *residents*, as opposed to *patients*.

+The [American Psychological Association](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language/age?_ga=2.173255072.2028114868.1642098039-767500848.1641226846) advises: "Do not use language that implies that all older adults are experiencing perceptual or cognitive decline or have health problems, or that all older adults are frail."
+If you are writing about an individual with dimentia, APA recommends against using the word 'senile,' which it describes as "an outdated term with no agreed-upon meaning."
+APA says to "specify the type of dementia when known (e.g., dementia due to Alzheimer’s disease)."

 ### disabled